-In April 2008, we issued a total of 37,603 shares of our common stock to 8 of our employees and 13,887 shares of our common stock to a consultant for services rendered.
-These offerings and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuance did not involve a public offering.
-The offerings were not a public offering as defined in Section 4(2) because the offer and sale was made to an insubstantial number or persons and because of the manner of the offering.
-The offerings were done with no general solicitation or advertising by the Registrant.
+During the first six months of 2009, the Company issued a total of 212,775 shares of our common stock to 3 consultants for services rendered.
+These offerings and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuances did not involve a public offering.
+The offerings were not a public offering as defined in Section 4(2) because the offer and sale was made to an insubstantial number of persons and because of the manner of the offering.
+This offering was done with no general solicitation or advertising by the Registrant.
 Based on an analysis of the above factors, the Registrant has met the requirements to qualify for exemption under Section 4(2) of the Securities Act of 1933 for these sales.

-In May and June 2008, we issued a total of 106,630 shares of our common stock to 2 universities for license fees and 39,370 shares to a university for a milestone payment.
+In February 2009, we issued a total of 257,813 shares of our common stock to a university for license fees.
 These offerings and sales of shares qualified for exemption under Section 4(2) of the Securities Act of 1933 since the issuances did not involve a public offering.
-The offerings were not a public offering as defined in Section 4(2) because the offer and sale was made to an insubstantial number or persons and because of the manner of the offering.
+The offerings were not a public offering as defined in Section 4(2) because the offe and sale was made to an insubstantial number of persons and because of the manner of the offering.
 The offerings were done with no general solicitation or advertising by the Registrant.
 Based on an analysis of the above factors, the Registrant has met the requirements to qualify for exemption under Section 4(2) of the Securities Act of 1933 for these sales.